You have come to the right site if you’re looking for tips on how to dye your hair at home.

 1. Use A Towel To Wipe Off Dye From Your Skin

-Wipe off the dye stains from your forehead, neck, and ears with a wet cloth.
+Wipe off the dye stains from your forehead, neck, and ears with a wet cloth, or towel dipped in rubbing alcohol.
 Cover your hair with a shower cap to retain the moisture and heat.
 This will help the color bind to your hair much more effectively.

 2. Wait Until The Time Is Up